jvilk/conference-to-journal-mozilla/readme.md

 # cloud-to-butt-mozilla

-Chrome extension that replaces occurrences of 'conference' with 'journal', instantly transforming any given academic conference into a journal.
+Firefox extension that replaces occurrences of 'conference' with 'journal', instantly transforming any given academic conference into a journal.

 ## Installing